kenratchapon/TiaRun-Game-in-Java-OOP/README.md

   4.Extract the downloaded files to a desired location.

 ##Gameplay
   In the Tia Game, you control the character Tia, the dog.
-The objective of the game is to help Tia escape from the person trying to give her a bath.
+The objective of the game is to help Tia escape from the person trying to give him a bath.
 Tia will be running continuously from left to right, and your task is to avoid obstacles and collect power-ups along the way.

 Use the space keys control Tia's movement.
 Press the space keys to make Tia jump over obstacles.
 Be careful not to collide with any obstacles, as it will slow Tia down and the person trying to give him a bath will get closer.